sandhyathatraju/sample-project/README.md

 # sample-project
-This is an example for git and git-hub
+This is an example for git and git-hub.